briandfoy/briandfoy.github.io/_posts/2017-12-30-the-rectangle-class-is-wrong.md

 Are we getting a bit pedantic here?
 It may seem so, but this is a simple demonstration of the process you should go through when choosing objects for much more complex systems.
 What really defines that thing you are thinking about, and knowing that, what things does it know and what can it do?

-An easy thing might be to specify two arrays: one for side length and one for angles.
+An easy thing might be to specify two arrays: one for edge length and one for angles.
 Again, we skip the checks to ensure the array arguments are the same length and that the numbers can actually represent a closed polygon.
 For example, if there are four vertices, we can't have three sides of length 1 and another of length 5 million.
 That's not a closed polygon.

 But, how would a Ruby programmer handle this?
 The sanity checking can't be part of the instance because a polygon is already what it is.
 There's nothing it could return but true.
 So, we move that up to a class method, but look what we have to do in `initialize` now.